rediacc/docs/docs/rest-api/queue-management.md

 }
 ```

+### Available Status Values

+- `PENDING` - Queue item created but not yet assigned
+- `ASSIGNED` - Assigned to a processing agent
+- `PROCESSING` - Currently being processed
+- `COMPLETED` - Successfully completed
+- `CANCELLED` - Cancelled before completion

+### Health Status Values

+- `PENDING` - Waiting to be processed
+- `ACTIVE` - Currently assigned or processing
+- `COMPLETED` - Successfully completed
+- `CANCELLED` - Cancelled
+- `STALE` - No heartbeat received for longer than threshold
+- `UNKNOWN` - Unknown status

+### Priority Levels (Premium/Elite Only)

+- `1` - Highest
+- `2` - High
+- `3` - Normal (default)
+- `4` - Low
+- `5` - Lowest

 ### Business Rules

-- The requesting user must be a member of the specified team.
+- The requesting user must be a member of all specified teams.
-- If a machine name is provided, only queue items for that machine are returned.
+- If a machine name is provided, it must exist in one of the accessible teams.
-- The response includes both the request vault content and the response vault content (if it exists).
+- If a bridge name is provided, it must exist in the user's company.
+- Priority filtering and display is only available for Premium and Elite subscriptions.
+- For Community and Advanced subscriptions, priority fields return null.
-- Queue items are sorted by time in descending order (newest first).
+- Queue items are sorted by priority (if available) then by creation time descending.
-- The vault content is decrypted using the company passphrase derived from the authenticated user's password.
+- The vault content is decrypted using the company passphrase.
+- Maximum of 10,000 records can be returned in a single request.
+- Stale items are those in ASSIGNED or PROCESSING status with no heartbeat for longer than the threshold.

 ## Get Next Queue Items